 Nearby Birnam is linked to Dunkeld by Telford's seven arch bridge built in 1809.
 The town is famous for its association with Shakespeare's Macbeth and for the Birnam Oak.
-At its heart lies the Birnam Institute, an excellent arts and community centre.
-Within the Institute, and behind it, is the Beatrix Potter Exhibition and Garden.
+At its heart lies the Birnam Arts & Conference Centre, an excellent arts and community centre.
+Within the centre, and behind it, is the Beatrix Potter Exhibition and Garden.
 Not far from Birnam is the Hermitage, a spectacular series of paths and other features on the north side of the valley of the fast flowing River Braan.

 Carry on up the A9 past Ballinluig and the Tynreich Stone Circle and Logierait Churchyard, and you come to Pitlochry, a popular tourist destination and an excellent base from which to explore a large part of the Central Highlands.
 The town is set on the eastern side of the River Tummel.
 It is surrounded by hills, with the most striking being Ben Vrackie, to the north east.
 Beyond Ben Vrackie is a vast area of wilderness rising to the Cairngorms.